 Diesel engines used in construction vehicles release greenhouse gasses, including carbon dioxide (CO2), a major contributor to air pollution & climate change.

-SiteTech is acutely aware of this issue and has implemented strategies to reduce the carbon footprint of its truck fleet as a part of the SiteTech Way commitment to balancing our activities with nature (no net harm).
+SiteTech is acutely aware of this issue and has implemented strategies to reduce the carbon footprint of its truck fleet.
+This is part of the SiteTech Way commitment to balancing our activities with nature (no net harm).

 Following this, our focus shifted to offsetting carbon emissions from a fleet of 20 trucks, which amounted to 370 tonnes of carbon, to enhance our company's sustainability initiatives.